 Carers are the backbone of society, working tirelessly, and often without recognition, to support loved ones and family members in need, and yet they themselves are so often left without support.
 We are proud to support Carers Trust in its efforts to improve the wellbeing of carers throughout the UK.Sir Trevor Pears CMG

-There are 6.5million carers in the UK and this number is rising.
-Three out of five people will be carers at some point in their lives.
-Although for many carers, caring can have positive and rewarding aspects, it can also leave them in need of support and have a serious impact on their finances, health (both physical and mental), personal relationships and work.
+There are around 7 million carers in the UK and this number is rising.
+Three out of five people will be a carer at some point in their lives.
+Caring can have positive and rewarding aspects, but it can also leave many carers in need of support and have a serious impact on their finances, health (both physical and mental), personal relationships and work.